cchurch/api-docs/source/includes/_api_account.md

 is_add_delete_disabled                | int                  | Indicates whether the reseller has disabled adding or deleting devices (1) or not (0) is_disable_all_settings               | int                  | Indicates whether the reseller has disabled all device and most account settings (1) or not (0).
 Does not affect editing users, layouts, or sharing first_responders                      | array[array[string]] | Array of arrays with each sub-array representing an emergency responder.
 Accounts can identify a list of email accounts that will serve as emergency responders.
 Emergency responders get access to the identified 'responder_cameras' during an emergency (triggered by setting 'responder_active').
-A responder is identified by their email, first name, last name, company, their account<br><br>Example: [['mark@responders.com', 'Mark', 'O'Malley', 'Responders', 'Fake Account']] responder_active                      | ???                  | Indicates whether the responder cameras can be seen by the users defined under 'first_responders' responder_cameras                     | array[string]        | Array of camera ESNs that are shared to first responders inactive_session_timeout              | int                  | Maximum time period in seconds without activity before web session expires login_attempt_limit                   | int                  | Maximum incorrect login attempts before the user account access becomes locked is_rtsp_cameras_enabled               | int                  | Indicates whether the account can have cameras attached over RTSP (instead of ONVIF) (1) or not (0) brand_support_phone                   | string               | Branded support phone number default_cluster                       | string               | Indicates the data center cluster the account is assigned to customer_id                           | string               | Arbitrary id assigned to a sub-account by a master account is_system_notification_images_enabled | int                  | Indicates whether email notifications about online/offlice status should contain images from those cameras (1) or not (0) map_lines                             | string               | This is used by the front end to overlay lines over a map of the cameras for the account contact_utc_offset                    | int                  | This field is no longer being used **(DEPRECATED)**
+A responder is identified by their email, first name, last name, company, their account<br><br>Example: [['mark@responders.com', 'Mark', 'O'Malley', 'Responders', 'Fake Account']] responder_active                      | <p hidden>???</p>    | Indicates whether the responder cameras can be seen by the users defined under 'first_responders' responder_cameras                     | array[string]        | Array of camera ESNs that are shared to first responders inactive_session_timeout              | int                  | Maximum time period in seconds without activity before web session expires login_attempt_limit                   | int                  | Maximum incorrect login attempts before the user account access becomes locked is_rtsp_cameras_enabled               | int                  | Indicates whether the account can have cameras attached over RTSP (instead of ONVIF) (1) or not (0) brand_support_phone                   | string               | Branded support phone number default_cluster                       | string               | Indicates the data center cluster the account is assigned to customer_id                           | string               | Arbitrary ID assigned to a sub-account by a master account is_system_notification_images_enabled | int                  | Indicates whether email notifications about online/offlice status should contain images from those cameras (1) or not (0) map_lines                             | string               | This is used by the front end to overlay lines over a map of the cameras for the account contact_utc_offset                    | int                  | This field is no longer being used **(DEPRECATED)**